viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 As we now have all pieces named accordingly, we can jump into the scenarios where test doubles are commonly helpful to simplify the tests.

-## I Want a "do-nothing" Replacement
+## I Want To Avoid Some Function From Running

 In this example we will use a test double to replace a collaborator code with a "do-nothing" behaviour.